Update for 2025: Is Cabo Still Safe to Visit?

 If you plan on going in the water during a tour, or at one of the swimmable beaches, you’ll need to make sure you have on a biodegradable sunscreen, in fact you should be doing this any time and any where you enter a natural body of water.

 The chemicals in traditional sunscreens—oxybenzone, octinoxate, and octocrylene—kill the ocean.
-It’s that simple.
 The Sea of Cortez is one of the last places left on earth with an abundance of sea life, let’s keep it that way.

 Not gonna lie, I thought timeshares had died with the rise of AirBnb so I was a little disappointed that the “sales reps” were everywhere in Cabo.
-I was even more disappointed that we fell for it not once, not twice, but three times before we got wise.
-Consider my naiveté research for you.
+I was even more disappointed that we fell for it three times.
+Yes, three.
+Learn from my mistakes and walk with purpose.

 When you arrive in San Jose Del Cabo, there is a hallway just after you pick up your luggage that you have to walk through.
 For the love of your precious vacation time, DO NOT STOP HERE.
 We were even warned by our Sunwing flight attendants to not stop, but when a man in that very hallway asked me what company I was with I replied Sunwing, thinking he would leave me alone but no; he reeled me in like the sucker I am.
 He said, “Oh, here’s your rep right here.”, and led us to a man in an bright orange shirt just like Sunwing colours.
 The man behind the counter was charming and it wasn’t until I asked him point blank to show me his Nexus badge, that I clued in.